5 Things to Know About 529 College Savings Plans

 1. Anyone Can Start One

 Generally, parents or guardians open a 529 college savings plan for their child, the beneficiary, but an investment account of this kind can also be started by another relative or a family friend.
 A person can even start one for themselves if they choose.
-The UNest App can help you open and manage a 529 account right from your phone.

 There can be only one beneficiary on a 529 savings plan.